-Alcohol cravings come and go throughout the first months sober.
-If you are in your first month alcohol-free, whether doing Dry July or a longer stretch, by day 20 most of the nightly cravings for alcohol have likely become quite manageable.
-But the occasional devil on your shoulder, little voice in your head, can come up out of nowhere and make for an uncomfortable internal debate.
+Alcohol cravings come and go throughout the first months of sobriety.
+If you are in your first month alcohol-free, whether doing Dry July or a longer stretch, by day 20 most of your nightly cravings for alcohol have likely become manageable.
+But the occasional devil on your shoulder, that little voice in your head, can come up out of nowhere and make for an uncomfortable internal debate.
 How do you tackle the cravings for alcohol?
 How do you beat them back?

 When I am triggered, I imagine that I am walking through the woods.
 The well-worn path is the alcohol path.
 It is entrenched and deep.
 In my sobriety, I am paving a new path, right next to the old path.
 Each time I am triggered and I don’t drink, I imagine lifting a shovel full of dirt (clearing the way for my new path) and throwing it into the old trench.
 The visual reminds me that my brain is recovering, too.
 The triggers are nothing more than phantom pain (like an amputee who still feels his foot).
 This imagery helps me move through the experience without caving.

 But what about the conversation in your head?
 The push and pull between your best intentions and your self-destructive other?
 Your inner Gollum, Wine Witch, or Snidely?
 That devil on your shoulder whispers seductively for one more romp before the fun ends.

 The conversation in your head is of course between you and yourself – which can be pretty evenly balanced and very hard to win!

 Brain ( my inner Gollum): So it’s been a while now, you’ve been good, don’t you fancy a glass of wine?

 Brain/ G: Great, when and how are you going to get us some?

 Me: I’m not